anima-libera/spine/README.md

 It compiles directly to **ELF x86_64**
 (linux binary executable that only works on 64-bit Intel CPUs).

+The generated machine code is of questionable quality, but it works!

 ## Installing

 This is a Rust project, so you need Rust and `cargo`, which can be installed from [here](https://www.rust-lang.org/tools/install).